Overview

 Figure 3: Autopilot automatically demotes the old server nodes.

-to confirm the Nomad nodes from "Workspace A" does not have a leader and are not set to voting members.
-Once you confirmed the the Nomad instances deployed from "Workspace A" are non-voting, a terraform destroy
+Run nomad operator raft list-peers to confirm the Nomad nodes from Workspace A does not have a leader and are not set to voting members.
+Once you confirmed the Nomad instances deployed from Workspace A are non-voting, run terraform destroy to remove the old instances.

-Recommended Autopilot configuration options
+Autopilot recommended configuration options

-parameter ensures that dead servers are automatically removed from the cluster.
+The cleanup_dead_servers parameter ensures that dead servers are automatically removed from the cluster.
 This is crucial for maintaining a healthy cluster state.

 autopilot {